Interested in online Gantt chart software? Want to know how they work?

 - Tom’s Planner

-Workzone has been a significant player in the project management world since 2002 and integrates Gantt chart software into all of its project views.
+Workzone has been a significant player in the project management world since 2002 and integrates intuitive Gantt Chart software into all of its project views.

 Pros: Workzone is the “just right” solution for most teams—less complicated than big tools like MS Project, but more powerful than the lightweight, starter ones.